kyma-project/serverless/docs/configurability-of-serverless.md

 ![deps](./assets/modular-serverless.drawio.svg)

->NOTE: Until the dependant modules are discoverable in the modular fashion the serverless manager can test the availibility of the endpoints directly
+>NOTE: Until the dependant modules are discoverable in the modular fashion the serverless operator can test the availibility of the endpoints directly

 ## Propagating configuration to the Function runtime

-When a dependant module is discovered OR when a user overrides the Serverless CR manually the serverless manager should reconcile the serverless controller.
+When a dependant module is discovered OR when a user overrides the Serverless CR manually the serverless operator should reconcile the serverless controller.
 If the change affect the function runtime (i.e otlpEndpoint), the serverless controller should automatically change the ENVs in the pod templates of the function deployments.
 This should restart functions and new ENV values should be consumed.